Manchester United's £50m bid for Aaron Wan-Bissaka rejected by Crystal Palace

 It is understood the bid was worth an initial £35m, with additional payments totalling to £15m.

-Palace are understood not to be happy with the structure of the proposed deal, but it is believed they would accept £50m up front for the England U21 international.
+Palace are understood not to be happy with the structure of the proposed deal, but it is believed they would accept an offer of between £45m and £50m up front for the England U21 international.

 Although Wan-Bissaka favours a move to Old Trafford, he has not put in a transfer request or agitated for the switch.